dhmay/jamstats/README.md

 ## Installation

-With Python 3.x installed, type:
+With Python 3.7 or later installed, type:

 `pip install jamstats`